Why Are Smith Machines Bad? (How to Make Them Good Instead)

 Smith machines are not bad for bench press; on the contrary, they provide a great addition to chest training by adding variation.

-Are Smith Machines Bad or Are They Actually Good for These 4 Things?
+Is Using Smith Machines Harmful or Beneficial for These 4 Things?

 • Training plateaus— lifters can overcome training plateaus from other regular bench presses or even dumbbell presses by adding variations to techniques stimulating the muscles differently.